DJ Shadow Dubai

-Satheerth Kunneth, better known by his stage name DJ Shadow Dubai, is a Disc jockey, and Record producer currently residing in Dubai.
-He came into limelight after his song Slowly Slowly in collaboration with Guru Randhawa and Pitbull (rapper) became popular on YouTube with 200+ million views on YouTube.
+Satheerth Kunneth, better known by his stage name DJ Shadow Dubai, is a disc jockey and record producer currently residing in Dubai.
+He received recognition after his song Slowly Slowly, in collaboration with Guru Randhawa and Pitbull became popular on YouTube with 200+ million views on YouTube.

 Career

 Shadow began his career at the early age, by Producing Tracks and performing in clubs, and later he started remixing official tracks for different Bollywood artists like Yo Yo Honey Singh, Arijit Singh, Diljit Dosanjh and many others across India which gained him popularity.